virkillz/tinytavern/README.md

 - Check existing issues for solutions
 - Contribute to the documentation

-## Why PersonApp?
+## Why TinyTavern?

-While there are many paid "AI girlfriend" or "AI boyfriend" apps available, PersonApp provides:
+While there are many paid "AI girlfriend" or "AI boyfriend" apps available, TinyTavern provides:
 - **Complete freedom** - No subscription fees or hidden costs
 - **Privacy** - Your data stays with you
 - **Customization** - Full control over your AI characters